owncloud/ios-app/KNOWN_ISSUES.md

 - subscription of spaces can't be turned on/off yet
 - support for sharing is widely untested and/or unavailable in the alpha
 - handling of detached drives with user data in them (see OCVault.detachedDrives)
-- no grid overview for spaces yet
-- saved searches item is shown in sidebar even if there are no saved searches yet

 Missing:
 - [ ] quick access